This post may contain affiliate links.

-As RVLovers, we’re always looking for the next road trip and exploring the places we find along the way.
-We love adventure, nature and jaw dropping views.
+Is Virginia for lovers?
+As RV Lovers, we’re always looking for the next road trip and exploring the places we find.
+We love adventure, nature, and jaw-dropping views.
 Small towns with history and charm.
 Hidden gems and places that inspire and delight us.
 Good food and drinks – from cheap, tasty bites to the occasional fine dining splurge.
 We’re also incurable romantics.

 So when we discovered Virginia’s slogan is “Virginia is for Lovers”, AND that they have more than 150 LOVEworks around the state.
 We knew it was our kind of place.

 Our first visit to Virginia in 2015 was brief.
 We stopped to take a photo with our RV and the racing themed LOVEworks at Richmond Raceway.
 And we promised ourselves next time, we’d stay longer, and find even more of the love in Virginia.
 Finally, we’re back!
 So we began mapping out LOVEworks signs to find along our route, on a mission to visit as many as we could.

 50 Years of LOVE

 So, is Virginia for lovers?
 As it turns out, Virginia recently celebrated the 50th anniversary of its Virginia is for Lovers slogan.
 In 1969, Virginia adopted the slogan to attract all kinds of lovers.
 Nature lovers, fishing lovers, hiking lovers, biking lovers, history lovers, mountain lovers, food lovers, and wine lovers.